Family Visit Comes To End As Man Yells At His SIL For Calling His BF "Pick-Me Girl"

 The OP was reasonably upset

 Emotional validation plays a significant role in de-escalating family disputes.
-A licensed therapist emphasizes that when family members acknowledge each other's feelings, it can diffuse tensions and foster a sense of understanding.
+When family members acknowledge each other's feelings, it can diffuse tensions and foster a sense of understanding.
 Research shows that families who practice emotional validation experience fewer conflicts and increased satisfaction in their relationships.

 This can involve simple practices like acknowledging the other person’s feelings before expressing one's own, creating a more open dialogue.